Rawa Mazowiecka

 Rawa Mazowiecka is a town in central Poland, with 16,090 inhabitants (2022).
 It lies in the Łódź Voivodeship and is the capital of the Rawa County.

+Rawa is a former medieval ducal seat of the Piast dynasty and an early modern provincial capital and royal city of Poland.
 From 1562 the city hosted the Rawa Treasury for the Polish army.
+It prospered thanks to its location on important trade routes, then in the 19th century it became a center of cloth manufacturing, and currently it is a center of the food and light industries.
+The town features heritage sites in a variety of styles, including Gothic, Baroque and Neoclassical and a regional museum.

+History

 During an excavation in 1948, a hoard wealth deposit dating from 600 BC was found containing 4 underground rooms with barrels of gold and silver.
 A smaller treasure was found containing mainly bronze artefacts from the Trzciniec culture, dating from around 1700 BC.

-History

 Rawa has a long and rich history.
 First mentioned in 1288, it received city rights in 1321.
-It used to be one of the most important cities of both the Kingdom of Poland and Polish–Lithuanian Commonwealth, a Polish royal city and a capital of Rawa Voivodeship, a unit of administrative division which existed from 1462 until 1793 within the larger Greater Poland Province of the Polish Crown.
+It used to be one of the most important cities of both the Kingdom of Poland and Polish–Lithuanian Commonwealth, a Polish royal city and a capital of Rawa Voivodeship, a unit of administrative division which existed from 1462 until 1793 within the larger Greater Poland Province.
 The starosta of Rawa was among most important personalities of early Poland, as he controlled the so-called “Rawa Treasury” - a large sum of tax money, kept at Rawa Castle for financing regular army units.

 Rawa Mazowiecka was first mentioned as a medieval gord, probably located on one of the local hills.
 In 1321, it received town charter, and in 1355-1370, a brick castle of Mazovian Dukes was built here.
 During the reign of Siemowit III, Duke of Masovia, Rawa was the capital of the whole Duchy of Masovia.